helloanh/aws-wordpress-setup/aws-wp-setup-lab2-setup-ec2.md

 4. Update this url to the **Database Host** field.
 5. The screen will say it cannot write in the wp-config.php file, but still give you the script.
 Copy and paste this script and update it in the terminal for the wp-config.php file.

+## V. Set up S3 Bucket with EC2 WordPress Instance
+1. See all you buckets: aws s3 ls
+2. Copy all WordPress Core code to S3 bucket:
+        aws s3 cp --recursive /var/www/html s3:yourbucketnamehere
+3. Check to see if all your WP files are in the S3 bucket:
+        aws s3 ls yourbucketnamehere
+4. Do something dangerous -- delete all your WP Core files in html/
+        cd ..
+        rm -rf html/
+5. Go to the browser and see the white screen of death when refresh the page
+        you just simulate a failure of your EC2
+6. Just recover by downloading the same bucket again:
+        aws s3 cp --recursive s3://yourbucketnamehere /var/www/html/
+ Do something dangerous -- delete all your WP Core files in html/
+        cd ..
+        rm -rf html/
+5. Go to the browser and see the white screen of death when refresh the page
+        you just simulate a failure of your EC2
+6. Just recover by downloading the same bucket again:
+        aws s3 cp --recursive s3://yourbucketnamehere /var/www/html/
+ Do something dangerous -- delete all your WP Core files in html/
+        cd ..
+        rm -rf html/
+5. Go to the browser and see the white screen of death when refresh the page
+        you just simulate a failure of your EC2
+6. Just recover by downloading the same bucket again:
+        aws s3 cp --recursive s3://yourbucketnamehere /var/www/html/
+ Do something dangerous -- delete all your WP Core files in html/
+        cd ..
+        rm -rf html/
+5. Go to the browser and see the white screen of death when refresh the page
+        you just simulate a failure of your EC2
+6. Just recover by downloading the same bucket again:
+        aws s3 cp --recursive s3://yourbucketnamehere /var/www/html/
+ Do something dangerous -- delete all your WP Core files in html/
+        cd ..
+        rm -rf html/
+5. Go to the browser and see the white screen of death when refresh the page
+        you just simulate a failure of your EC2
+6. Just recover by downloading the same bucket again:
+        aws s3 cp --recursive s3://yourbucketnamehere /var/www/html/
+ Do something dangerous -- delete all your WP Core files in html/
+        cd ..
+        rm -rf html/
+5. Go to the browser and see the white screen of death when refresh the page
+        you just simulate a failure of your EC2
+6. Just recover by downloading the same bucket again:
+        aws s3 cp --recursive s3://yourbucketnamehere /var/www/html/
+ Do something dangerous -- delete all your WP Core files in html/
+        cd ..
+        rm -rf html/
+5. Go to the browser and see the white screen of death when refresh the page
+        you just simulate a failure of your EC2
+6. Just recover by downloading the same bucket again:
+        aws s3 cp --recursive s3://yourbucketnamehere /var/www/html/
+ Do something dangerous -- delete all your WP Core files in html/
+        cd ..
+        rm -rf html/
+5. Go to the browser and see the white screen of death when refresh the page
+        you just simulate a failure of your EC2
+6. Just recover by downloading the same bucket again:
+        aws s3 cp --recursive s3://yourbucketnamehere /var/www/html/
+7. Go back to the browser and refresh the screen, and the site should be up again.
+8. Last thing, change permission and user since you just download the files in the html again:
+        chmod -R 755 wp-content
+        chown -R apache.apache wp-content

+## RECAP
+        +  Set up EC2 instance with S3 permissions
+        +  Install WordPress with RDS database
+        +  Upload the code to S3
+        +  Simulate a failure from the server and fix it by downloading the same code from S3 bucket